Hierarchical Uncertainty Estimation for Learning-based Registration in Neuroimaging: Introduction

 During the last decade, the focus on image registration has shifted from optimization-based approaches to (deep) learning-based approaches.
 By sidestepping the numerical optimization task, these algorithms can predict a mapping between two images almost instantaneously.
 Earlier deep learning (DL) methods, best represented by QuickSilver \citep{yang2017quicksilver}, were trained in a supervised manner using ground-truth deformation fields obtained with classical optimization-based registration.
 These supervised approaches were superseded by unsupervised frameworks that learn to directly minimize the dissimilarity between two input images, using losses similar to those of classical methods -- possibly combined with segmentation losses for improved alignment of anatomical regions \citep{balakrishnan2019voxelmorph,de2019deep}.
 By now, many features of classical registration, including diffeomorphisms \citep{krebs2019learning}, symmetry \citep{iglesias2023ready}, progressive warping \citep{lv2022joint}, or inter-modality support \citep{hoffmann2021synthmorph} have been incorporated into DL registration.

 A crucial, but less explored, aspect of image registration is uncertainty estimation.
-Measures of uncertainty find application in surgery (to register pre-operative and intra-operative images, \citealt{simpson2011uncertainty}), radiation therapy (to better estimate margins around organs at risk, \citealt{risholm2011estimation}), or neuroimaging (for improved spatially normalized statistics, \citealt{simpson2011longitudinal}), among other applications.
+Measures of uncertainty can enhance both the reliability and interpretability of the registration process, which are crucial aspects in many downstream applications.
+In high-stakes clinical applications, such as surgery or radiation therapy, uncertainty estimates can be used to highlight regions with potential registration errors, e.g., when registering pre- and intra-operative images \citep{simpson2011uncertainty}, or to give more reliable estimates of structure borders, e.g., when estimating margins around organs at risk in radiation therapy \citep{risholm2011estimation}.
+In neuroimaging studies, registration errors propagate to downstream analysis tasks, such as segmentation, group-level statistics, or functional mapping, and uncertainty estimates can be used to weigh or exclude data from unreliable regions to compute e.g., improved spatial statistics \citep{simpson2011longitudinal}.
 In the classical registration literature, uncertainty models often rely on formulating the task as a probabilistic model, where the transform is a random variable \citep{simpson2013bayesian, le2017sparse, risholm2013bayesian, le2016quantifying, kybic2009bootstrap, agn2019fast}, and where the uncertainty is described by the posterior probability distribution of the transform.
 However, uncertainty estimation remains largely unexplored in the modern DL registration literature.
 While there are well-established approaches in the DL literature (particularly ensembling and Monte Carlo dropout, \citealt{gal2015bayesian,lakshminarayanan2017simple}), they operate at the voxel level -- rather than on the whole transform.
 For this reason, uncertainty estimates in registration are scarce and typically a by-product of model predictions \citep{dalca2019unsupervised, gong2022uncertainty, krebs2018unsupervised}.